TEJ-Fellowship/tej-bootcamp/README.md

   - in `models/index.js` add the foreign key from `User` to `Note`
   4. Modify note post route to also insert logged in userId
   - in `controllers/notes.js`, add `tokenExtractor` middleware
-  - user `tokenExtractor` to decode the the userId from token
+  - use `tokenExtractor` to decode the the userId from token
   - include the userId while inserting a new note into the DB
   5. Use `REST Client` to test login and note creation using token
   - create user from the `REST Client`